waelhammoudeh/pgadmin4-slackbuild/README.md

 pgAdmin 4 is a rewrite of the popular pgAdmin3 management tool for the PostgreSQL (http://www.postgresql.org) database.

+This is pgadmin4.SlackBuild README.
-This is pgadmin4.SlackBuild README file for version 4.27.
+This SlackBuild is updated for pgAdmin4 version 4.28

 Requirements:
  1) Slackware current: provides qt5 and python3